About the Board

 He has a particular interest in issues that impact the quality of life in the community, such as the vitality of neighborhood schools, zoning, development, safety, etc. David was the lead volunteer on the Baltimore Avenue Community Corridor design study, completed in 2010.
 He is the chair of the Development Impact Task Force, which produced the “Future of the Neighborhood” survey in 2012.
 David’s goal is to assist CPN in achieving the Baltimore Avenue vision to re-extend prosperity further west along our main street corridor.

 Whitney fell in love with Philadelphia when she first moved to the city in 2010, and she moved to Cedar Avenue in 2016.
 Whitney hopes to contribute to Cedar Park by strengthening connections between different generations of residents, improving communication and education initiatives to connect neighbors with community resources, and working collaboratively to find practical solutions to neighborhood issues.
 She is a history professor with a special interest in cities, buildings, and environments, and in her free time, you can find her working on her house, straightening the shelves at Mariposa, or clearing the ever-clogged street drain at 47th and Cedar.

 50xx Catharine St.

-Amara Rockar has lived in West Philadelphia for over a decade, most of it in Cedar Park.
+Amara Rockar has lived in West Philadelphia for over 15 years, most of it in Cedar Park.
 She and her husband bought their home in 2010, and are raising their family here.
 Amara is a board member of the West Philly Coalition for Neighborhood Schools.
 During the day, she works as an admin for the University of Pennsylvania’s Graduate School of Education.

 10XX S 47th St.